 Glacier View Plastic Surgery

 Phone: (406) 756-2241

 Male Breast Reduction

-Men who feel self-conscious about enlarged breasts and/or nipples, can visit Glacier View Plastic Surgery for male breast reduction surgery in Kalispell.
-The procedure removes fat and or glandular tissue from the breasts, and in extreme cases removes excess skin, resulting in a chest that is flatter, firmer, and better contoured.
+Men from Missoula, Whitefish, Bozeman, and surrounding areas who feel self-conscious about enlarged breasts and/or nipples visit Glacier View Plastic Surgery for male breast reduction surgery in Kalispell.
+Also called gynecomastia surgery, the procedure removes fat and or glandular tissue from the breasts, and in extreme cases removes excess skin, resulting in a chest that is flatter, firmer, and better contoured.

 Gynecomastia is a medical term that comes from the Greek words for woman-like breasts.
 Though this oddly named condition is rarely talked about, it’s actually quite common.
 Gynecomastia affects an estimated 40 to 60% of men.
 It may affect only one breast or both.
 Though certain drugs and medical problems have been linked with male breast over-development, there is no known cause in the vast majority of cases.

 Board-certified plastic surgeons Dr. Michael Hromadka and Dr. Michelle Spring can perform surgery to correct gynecomastia on healthy, emotionally stable men of any age.
 The best candidates for surgery have firm, elastic skin that will reshape to the body’s new contours.

 Surgery may be discouraged for obese men or for overweight men who have not first attempted to correct the problem with exercise or weight loss.
 Also, individuals who drink alcoholic beverages in excess or smoke marijuana are usually not considered good candidates for surgery.
 These drugs, along with anabolic steroids, may cause gynecomastia.
 Therefore, patients are first directed to stop the use of these drugs to see if the breast fullness will diminish before surgery is considered an option.

 Meet Our Providers